knocte/2fsharp/README.md

 }
 ```

-If we wanted to store a pointer to this function in a variable, that pointer would need to be `Func<Tuple<string,int>,bool>`.
+If we wanted to have a variable that points to this function, its type would need to be `Func<Tuple<string,int>,bool>`.

 Then with new C# (under the hood, it compiles to `ValueTuple<X,Y,...>` elements):